Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/deployment-options.md

 {% include md/enterprise/k8s-image-note.md %}

-The `kong-enterprise-k8s` provides most Kong Enterprise plugins and runs without a database, but does not provide other Kong Enterprise features (Kong Manager, Dev Portal, Vitals, etc.).
+The `kong-enterprise-k8s` image provides most Kong Enterprise plugins and runs without a database, but does not provide other Kong Enterprise features (Kong Manager, Dev Portal, Vitals, etc.).